phatdoyle/phatdoyle/README.md

 - 👋 Hi, I’m @phatdoyle
 - 👀 I’m interested in Ethereum
 - 🌱 I’m currently learning.
-- 💞️ I’m looking to collaborate Ethereum protocols.
+- 💞️ I’m looking to collaborate with Ethereum protocols.
 - 📫 How to reach me?

 <!---